education and experience

 I earned my Bachelor of Arts degree with a dual major in Criminology and Spanish from the University of New Mexico in 2017.
 Along with that degree, I earned a designation in international honors after completing a year abroad at the Universidad Nacional Autonoma de Mexico.
 I am currently finishing my Master of Arts degree in Clinical Mental Health Counseling at New Mexico Highlands University.
 My focus throughout my Master of Arts degree has been children, adolescents, and families.

 I have experience in various fields since the beginning of my professional life, most of it has included children and families.
 Some of it includes being a mentor for a community center, and a mentor for Rio Grande High School through the ENLACE program.
 As a mentor, I aided in the development of a program for students with an aim of encouraging their academic, career, and social/emotional development.
 Most recently, I worked as a Behavior Technician for Autistic children and adolescents, where I provided behavior analysis and data-based therapy in one-on-one sessions with children from ages 2 to 18.
 This allowed me to work closely with their families.
 I am currently a part of El Puente de Encuentros where we work on discussing cultural competence issues, and planning strategies to help diverse communities within New Mexico.
 I have also conducted research through my experience in working with the Counseling Department at NMHU.
+I am trained in Eye Movement Desensitization and Reprocessing as well.
 These experiences, in addition to my education, have allowed me to gather a plethora of skills and strategies for working with the youth and their families.

 why i am a counselor